MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -->

-## Create a [!INCLUDE[navnow](includes/navnow_md.md)] companion table
+## Creating a [!INCLUDE[navnow](includes/navnow_md.md)] companion table

 You create a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] like any other table, except there are several properities that you set to couple the table with the external table.
 Structurally, the companion table reflects that of the external table.
-For each column in the external table that you want accessible from [!INCLUDE[navnow](includes/navnow_md.md)], you add a field with a compatible data type in the companion table.
+For each column in the external table that you want accessible from [!INCLUDE[navnow](includes/navnow_md.md)], you add a field that has a compatible data type in the companion table.

 On the table-level, you must set the following properties: